Top Tourist Attractions in Málaga

 Castillo de Gibralfaro

-This military fortress, which proudly stands on the heights of Montes de Málaga, is another medieval fortress in the Spanish-Islamic style.
+This military fortress, which proudly stands on the heights of Montes de Málaga, is another Malaga tourist attractions in the Spanish-Islamic style.
 Abd-al-Rahman III built the castle on the Phoenician lighthouse site in the 10th century.
 The Sultan of Granada, Yusef 1, expanded the fort in the early 14th century.
 Moreover, the castle is famous for its quarterly siege by Catholic kings Ferdinand and Isabella.
 The image of this building can be seen on the flag of Malaga as well as the flag of the province.

 Museo y Basílica de Santa María de la Victoria